 Registration lease times can vary depending on the extension - some domain names you can register for up to 10 years at a time.
 The standard period you can register .com.au, net.au, .org.au, .asn.au or .id.au names is 2 years.
 That is another myth we can bust - you cannot buy a domain name forever; however, you can continually renew registration to maintain control over it.

-While the term "buying a domain name" is also commonly used in relation to purchasing an existing name registered to someone else; again, the purchaser isn't buying the domain name as such, just acquiring the rights to get a lease on that name and continue to re-register it as each period ends - this is called renewal.
+While the term "buying a domain name" is also commonly used in relation to purchasing an existing name registered to someone else; again, the purchaser isn't buying the domain name as such, just acquiring the rights to maintain a lease on that name and continue to re-register it as each period ends - this is called renewal.

 However, this situation certainly doesn't discourage the practice and the domain name buying and selling industry (more accurately known as trading) is a booming multi-billion dollar business, with some existing website names being purchased and sold for millions of dollars each.

 While you can't buy a domain name, you can rest assured that as long as you're not contravening any policies associated with the registry or infringing on someone's trademarks, you will be able to keep using the web name for as long as you like, assuming of course you stay up to date with your registration fees.

 Now that we've cleared up the "buy domain names" myth; you can now start your search and register a .com.au or get another extension with full knowledge of what you're actually purchasing for your money - to buy with confidence (so to speak).